JetBrains-Research/KEEPs/KEEP.md

 Actually, it works almost the same as now.

 While the second branch is more complicated as it does not have any analogues in the compiler for now.
-While the semantics of it is quite clear, we just have to exclude the checked type from the union.
+While the semantics of it is quite clear:
+We have to exclude the checked type from the union (more precisely, exclude all union items that are subtypes of the checked type).

 > For this case:
 > ```kotlin